Lawnton, Queensland: Geography

-Brisbane–Woodford Road, concurrent with Gympie Road, passes through the centre of the suburb in a south-north direction.
+Brisbane–Woodford Road, concurrent with Gympie Road enters the suburb from the south (Strathpine) and passes through the centre of the suburb in a south-north direction, exiting across a road bridge over the North Pine River.

-The Caboolture railway line (North Coast railway line) enters the suburb from the north (Petrie) and exits to the south (Strathpine) with the suburb served by Lawnton railway station (27.2815°S 152.9809°E).
+The Caboolture railway line (North Coast railway line) enters the suburb from the south (Strathpine / Bray Park) to the west of the Brisbane-Woodford road and exits across a rail bridge over the North Pine River to the north (Petrie).
+The suburb served by Lawnton railway station (27.2815°S 152.9809°E).

 History

 The origin of the suburb name is from an early property owner, the blacksmith Stephen Lawn.
 The property was acquired by Queensland Rail and was named Lawnton.

+Lawnton Cemetery was established in the 1880s on land donated by Carl Leis (1839-1926).
+Leis was a German immigrant who was a local farmer and also operated as a carrier to the Gympie goldfields using a barge to take goods across the North Pine River.